commercionetwork/commercionetwork/docs/developers/README.md

 ## Low level documentation
-If you want to create a new SDK or you want to learn the very low level Cosmos SDK and Comemrcio.network stuff the following link are a *must read*.
+If you want to create a new SDK or you want to learn the very low level Cosmos SDK and Commercio.network stuff the following link are a *must read*.

 - [Create, sign and send a transaction offline](./create-sign-broadcast-tx.md)
 - [Commercio.network transaction types and values](message-types.md)